-The collection of Musee d’Orsay counts with paintings, sculptures, furniture, and photography of mainly French artists from 1848 to 1914 and in this post, we will see the best artworks to see in the Musee d’Orsay.
+The collection of Musee d’Orsay counts paintings, sculptures, furniture, and photography of mainly French artists from 1848 to 1914 and in this post, we will see the best painting to see in the Musee d’Orsay.

 One of my favorite paintings.
-It was painted by Renoir in 1876.
+Renoir painted it in 1876.

-Moulin de la Galette in Montmartre was a popular place during the 19th century especially among the working class, that used to go there during Sundays to meet, dance, have a drink, and enjoy their free time.
+Moulin de la Galette in Montmartre was a popular place during the 19th century, especially among the working class, that used to go there on Sundays to meet, dance, have a drink, and enjoy their free time.

 This is exactly what this image depicts.
 A snapshot of people ice skating and enjoying themselves during their day off on a Sunday afternoon.

 The painting is crowded with people and super-rich in details, every corner has something to admire.
 The beautiful dresses the women wear or the guys enjoying the view from their table.

 The Origin of the World – Gustave Courbet